saranshkarira/Fastest-Object-Detector-of-PyTorch/README.md

 9. darknet.py has the model definition.
 10. loss.py calculates the loss.
 11. trainer.py is the main/central file that uses all the above files and trains the model.

-## TO-DO:
-- [x] Implementing LMDB in an efficient way.
-- [x] Matlab Script to export annotations into JSON
-- [x] Custom Dataset in Pytorch(including custom collate fxn)
-- [x] Multithreading
-- [x] Applying transfomations to Image as well as Annotations
-- [x] Training Regime
-- [x] Speeding up Training Regime
-- [x] TensorBoard
-- [x] Adding log,load and save consistency over multiple pause and plays.
-- [x] Only maintaining 'n' no of checkpoints
-- [x] Transfer Learning
-- [x] Eval Code
-- [x] DataParallel Issue
-- [ ] Detection Pipeline using OpenCV
-- [ ] Support for PyTorch 0.4
-- [ ] A port to Python3
-- [ ] Add a parser function so that it can parse different flavors of YOLO using cfg files
-- [ ] Add a subparser function so the base DarkNet can be replaced with other classification nets such as MobileNets, Squeezenets etc.
-- [ ] Replace SGD with AdamW so the training speed increases even more
-- [ ] Add support for standard datasets such as COCO and VOC
-- [ ] Add options for several pruning methods.